Why is it important to choose a surgeon who is board certified?

 Who is a good candidate for cosmetic surgery?

 Good candidates for cosmetic surgery are in good general health, have a healthy outlook on life, and want to improve a particular aspect of their appearance.
 When considering if Facial Plastic Surgery is right for you, look not only in the mirror, but inside yourself, to determine what your inner expectations are for your procedure.
 At the Advanced Facial Plastic Surgery Center, we strive to satisfy healthy honest expectations in helping you achieve your goals.
-As well, we are proud to offer ancillary services for holistic health such as relaxing spa services at Advanced Skin Aesthetics and therapeutic counseling at the Advanced Wellness Center.

 What is Aesthetics?